NuggMD

 • Storage Container: Have a sealed container ready for storing the finished cannamilk in the refrigerator.

-Once you acquire these tools, you’ll gather your ingredients to get a batch ready.
+Once you acquire these tools, you’ll gather your ingredients.

 Ingredients: